reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 29        const handBob = declassify(interact.getHand());
 ```

-Find the payout computation and alter it so that when Alice wins she only gets her wager back, not Bob's, as well.
+Find the payout computation and alter it so that when Alice wins, she only gets her wager back, not Bob's, as well.

 ```js
 34      const outcome = (handAlice + (4 - handBob)) % 3;